MrRumIsGodLike/AutoDataAnalyst/README.md

 # AutoDataAnalyst
-This repository created for my first research in Hyerparameter Optimization problem
+This repository created for my first research in Hyperparameter Optimization problem